The London Measure of Unplanned Pregnancy (LMUP)

 |Translations and different modes of administration|

 Psychometrically-evaluated measures may be translated and used with new populations.
 The first step in using a measure in translation is to have it translated into the new language by a native speaker of the new language.
 The second step is to have the translation independently re-translated back into the original language by a native speaker of the original language, and the third step is to compare the two translations with the original and agree a final translated version.
-The new translation is normally pre-tested.
+The new translation is normally pre-tested, usually with cognitive interviews.
 The psychometric properties of the new translated version of the measure then have to be established.

 Necessary cultural adaptations may also be made to a measure.
 With the LMUP the most usual change is adapt item 6 (pre-pregnancy preparations) to list pre-pregnancy actions that are locally appropriate (see, for example, the Indian and Malawi validations).